startergo/qemu-virgl-3dfx/README.md

 # QEMU MESA GL/3Dfx Glide Pass-Through (for Arch based distros)
-This is a fork of QEMU-3dfx for Arch Linux or any OS with pacman command
+This is a fork of QEMU-3dfx for Arch Linux or any OS with pacman command.

 For more info.
-Refer to the [original repo](https://github.com/kjliew/qemu-3dfx)
+Refer to the [original repo](https://github.com/kjliew/qemu-3dfx).
 ## Content
     qemu-0/hw/3dfx       - Overlay for QEMU source tree to add 3Dfx Glide pass-through device model qemu-1/hw/mesa       - Overlay for QEMU source tree to add MESA GL pass-through device model